Quantitative Image-Based Validation Framework for Assessing Global Coronal Magnetic Field Models: Discussion

 Lastly, another potentially relevant element of coronal modeling is the extent to which the presence of large-scale coronal current systems in the form of sheared or twisted filament channels (i.e. free magnetic energy) might affect the observed streamer morphology.
-Coronal potential field models do not have coronal currents by construction, so this is typically not a concern that is addressed.
 Similarly, the majority of thermodynamic global coronal \acrshort{mhd} models are run as line-tied steady-state relaxations, where the solar wind and heliospheric current sheet(s) are formed but the low coronal domain remains potential to a large extent.
-There have been recent attempts to use vector magnetic field information and/or magnetofrictional methods to drive global coronal \acrshort{mhd} models to construct coronal current systems that match observations \citep[e.g.][]{hayashi21,hayashi22}, but between the quality limitations of full-sun vector magnetic field observations and the various pitfalls and inconsistencies of boundary driving methods \citep[see][]{tarr24}, this an extremely challenging and fraught endeavor.
-On the other hand, as illustrated in \citet{2018NatAs...2..913M}, which used an ad-hoc method for building shear and magnetic flux-ropes along large-scale polarity inversion lines to construct the energized model under study here, large-scale shear and flux-ropes can influence the morphologies of streamers, particularly at their base.
-The extent to which the \acrshort{qraft} pipeline is sensitive to such forms of energization is another interesting avenue to explore going forward, but again illustrates the challenge of the constraining the large-parameter space involved in coronal modeling, which spans choices made in model parameterizations, physical assumptions, and numerical implementations.
+There have been recent attempts to use vector magnetic field information and/or magnetofrictional methods to drive global coronal \acrshort{mhd} models to construct coronal current systems that match observations \citep[e.g.][]{hayashi21,hayashi22}, but between the quality limitations of full-sun vector magnetic field observations and the various uncertainties of boundary driving methods \citep[see][]{tarr24}, this is extremely challenging.